-Safeguarding and child protection remain at the top of the Charity's agenda with staff regularly trained in best practice and safeguarding Governors integral at both schools.
-Safeguarding is a standing item on the agenda of weekly meetings of the senior management teams and is discussed at termly meetings of the Governors, with additional meetings held with the safeguarding Governors as and when required.
+Safeguarding and child protection remain at the top of the Charity's agenda and our first duty, with staff regularly trained in best practice and safeguarding Governors integral at both schools.
+Safeguarding is a standing item on the agenda of weekly meetings of the senior management teams and is discussed at termly meetings of the Governors, with additional meetings held with the Safeguarding Governors as and when required.
+Boarding governors conduct regular on-site visits across both schools, further strengthening the bridge between governance and on the ground pastoral care.